 It’s a challenging question: remarketing ads can easily get creepy, as we’ve recently discussed.

-The other day Ali asked me for some tips on how to do ad personalization without seeming creepy, and I thought I’d share my thoughts on the subject with everyone.
+The other day Marta asked me for some tips on how to do ad personalization without seeming creepy, and I thought I’d share my thoughts on the subject with everyone.

 My first piece of advice is to not reveal too much.
 Imagine seeing ads that say, “I know you’re pregnant…” or “Hi there visitor from Obscure Town in State Name”.
 Acknowledging the facts you know about them is almost-always creepy.
 That’s a big no-no.